AaronTraas/Notes/Recipes/cocktails/Sangria.md

 ## Notes:

 - *Wine:* Traditionally, a Spanish red.
 Cheap Rioja, Tempranillo, generic Portuguese reds, Carbernets and/or red blends also work well.

-- *Brandy:* Traditionally,a Spanish brandy, but could be any decent cognac or brandy.
-Nothing too fancy, you just want a decent one that does not taste like rubbing alcohol.
-Something reasonably smooth with some flavor to it.
-I use [Osborne Solera Veterano](https://www.wine-searcher.com/find/osborne+veterano+solera+brandy+andalucia+spain/1/usa-7065-200).
+- *Brandy:* Traditionally a Spanish brandy, but could be any decent cognac or brandy.
+Nothing too fancy; just something decent that does not taste like rubbing alcohol.
+Something smooth with good brandy flavor.
+I like [Osborne Solera Veterano](https://www.wine-searcher.com/find/osborne+veterano+solera+brandy+andalucia+spain/1/usa-7065-200).